erikbern/ann-benchmarks/README.md

 | [NYTimes](https://archive.ics.uci.edu/ml/datasets/bag+of+words)   |        256 |    290,000 |    10,000 |       100 | Angular   | [HDF5](http://vectors.erikbern.com/nytimes-256-angular.hdf5) (301MB)         |
 | [SIFT](https://corpus-texmex.irisa.fr/)                           |        128 |  1,000,000 |    10,000 |       100 | Euclidean | [HDF5](http://vectors.erikbern.com/sift-128-euclidean.hdf5) (501MB)          |

-Note that a few other datasets were used previously, in particular for Hamming and set similarity.
-We are going to add them back shortly in the more convenient HDF5 format.

 Install
 =======